-In English Language and Literature, you will read a wide range of texts, fluently and with good understanding and making connections by comparing meaning and language.
+In English Language and Literature you will build on the skills you've already learned in Key Stage 3 by reading a wide range of prose and poetry and improving your ability to understand and compare the ways that different writers use language.
 You will use knowledge gained from wide reading to inform and improve your own writing and learn how to adapt language to suit different purposes and audiences, with a focus on using Standard English appropriately.
 You will acquire and apply a wide vocabulary, alongside a knowledge and understanding of grammatical terminology.
 You will greatly benefit from the transferable skills learnt across the two subjects.

 This will be assessed by two exams at the end of the course.
 Students’ speaking skills will be assessed but, as with current GCSEs, will not contribute to the overall grade.
 The assessment will be marked by teachers and reported separately, alongside the qualification grade on the certificate.
 Twenty per cent of the marks for the written exams will be allocated to accurate spelling, punctuation and grammar.
 The GCSE will continue to explore fiction and non-fiction texts and you will show your ability to write for different purposes.